scottt/debugbreak/README.md

 ```
 * Include one header file and insert calls to `debug_break()` in the code where you wish to break into the debugger.
 * Supports GCC, Clang and MSVC.
-* Works well on ARM, AArch64, i686, x86-64 and has a fallback code path for other architectures.
+* Works well on ARM, AArch64, i686, x86-64, POWER and has a fallback code path for other architectures.
 * Works like the **DebugBreak()** fuction provided by [Windows](http://msdn.microsoft.com/en-us/library/ea9yy3ey.aspx) and [QNX](http://www.qnx.com/developers/docs/6.3.0SP3/neutrino/lib_ref/d/debugbreak.html).

 **License**: the very permissive [2-Clause BSD](https://github.com/scottt/debugbreak/blob/master/COPYING).